-3. Lead Program Coordinator Lora Northway is a multi-disciplinary visual artist, arts educator, and community arts coordinator based out of Thunder Bay.
-She received her HBFA in fine arts from Lakehead University, with a minor in Women’s Studies and obtained a Certificate in Arts Education from York University.
+Artistic Administrator Lora Northway is a multi-disciplinary visual artist, arts educator, and community arts coordinator based out of Thunder Bay.
+She received her HBFA in fine arts from Lakehead University and obtained a Certificate in Arts Education & Critical Youth Engagement from York University.
 She has been the recipient of several Ontario Arts Council grants, and was recently awarded the City of Thunder Bay Arts & Heritage Award for Cultural Educator.
 Alongside her studio practice she is the Youth Outreach Coordinator for Definitely Superior Artist Run Centre (Premier’s Award for Excellence in the Arts Winner, 2013), founder of the Die Active Graffiti Art Collective and co-creator of Neechee Studio.
 For 10+ years she has delivered countless workshops to community groups, specializing in DIY culture, zine making, and art activism.
 Most recently she developed and delivered a conference on “Youth Engagement and Arts Programming in the North”, for 20 Indigenous youth leaders from northern communities and gave a Tedx Talk on the importance of youth led creative production.

-Nathaniel Roundhead is from a reservation called Eabametoong First Nation; known as Fort Hope, Ontario.
-He enjoys art because it can speak a thousand words and can do a lot of explaining no one could understand in reality.
-Neechee is important to him because it allows him to spend time with his cousin Lucille and gets him closest to the arts core.
+Nathaniel Roundhead is from a reservation called Eabametoong First Nation also known as Fort Hope, Ontario.
+He enjoys art because it can speak a thousand words and can do a lot of explaining no one could understand otherwise.
+Neechee Studio is important to him because it allows him to spend time with his cousin Lucille and gets him closest to the art expression.
 “Neechee is pretty important to me, I get to do something throughout the evening and I also get to meet some great people.”